Marbella Real Estate Market Report 2024 – 2025

 Another major trend continues to be the Branded Residences, in reality a cross branded project between a developer and a luxury brand, some offering concierge services and amenities while others offering only a styling or architecture design by the “Brand” with no additional services.
 Currently, there are quite a few being developed and marketed, showing a rapid rise in a short period of time.

-• Karl Lagerfeld Villas: A collection of five luxury homes on Marbella’s Golden Mile, combining modern design and sustainable materials, with access to the Epic sports and social club.
-Expected completion by the end of 2025.
+- Karl Lagerfeld Villas: A gated community of five luxury homes on Marbella’s Golden Mile, combining modern design and sustainable materials, with access to the Epic sports and social club.
+Expected completion by the end of 2026.

-• Marbella Design Hills - Dolce&Gabbana: A luxury development of 92 residences in the heart of Marbella’s Golden Mile, featuring amenities like wellness facilities, shopping, and concierge services.
-Completion is planned for the end of 2027.
+- Marbella Design Hills - Dolce&Gabbana: A luxury development of 94 residences in the heart of Marbella’s Golden Mile, featuring amenities like wellness facilities, shopping, and concierge services.
+Building licence was granted in July 2025 and completion is planned for the end of 2028.

-• The Gallery by Minotti: A gated community of 33 luxury villas near Marbella, offering 5-star resort amenities and panoramic views.
-Completion is set for phases ending in 2024.
+- The Gallery by Minotti: A gated community of 33 luxury villas near Marbella, offering 5-star resort amenities and panoramic views.
+Completion was set in phases ending in 2024.

-• Tierra Viva: 53 ultra-luxurious villas inspired by Lamborghini, located in the hills of Benahavis, some featuring car lifts.
-Completion set for 2027.
+- Tierra Viva: 53 ultra-luxurious villas inspired by Lamborghini, located in the hills of Benahavis, some featuring car lifts.
+Completion expected along 2027/2028.

-• Marea Interiors by Missoni: 65 luxury apartments located in Finca Cortesín, in a gated community with completion scheduled in phases from 2024 to 2027.
+- Marea Interiors by Missoni: 65 luxury apartments located in Finca Cortesín, in a gated community with completion scheduled in late 2027.

-• St Regis The Residences: Spain’s first St Regis-branded residences at Finca Cortesín, offering 42 luxury apartments designed by Marcio Kogan.
-Completion is expected by 2026.
+- St Regis The Residences: Spain’s first branded homes by the iconic hotelier, located at Finca Cortesín, with 42 luxury apartments designed by renowned architect Marcio Kogan / Studio MK27.
+Completion expected by 2026.

-• Four Seasons: A luxury resort planned for the Rio Real area of Marbella, featuring a 5-star hotel, beach club, wellness centre, and residences.
+- Four Seasons: A luxury resort planned for the Rio Real area in Marbella, featuring a 5-star hotel, beach club, wellness centre, and residences.
 Launch date is yet to be confirmed.

 As per Knight Frank’s ‘Branded Residences Report’, buyers of branded residences are usually willing to pay a premium, which are typically between 25 to 35% compared to a non-branded property.
 Services and amenities provided are the top reasons behind the purchase of a branded residence, followed by high yield/investment potential, maintenance and management, brand identity, and lock-and-go options.